 \subsection{Framework Overview}

 To address our proposed Modality-Inconsistent Continual Learning (MICL), we introduce a novel continual learning method, \textbf{MoInCL}, as illustrated in Fig.~\ref{fig:overview}.
 MoInCL primarily comprises a Pseudo Target Generation Module (PTGM) and an Instruction-based Knowledge Distillation (IKD) constraint.
-For the MLLM, we adopt the LLaVA-like~\cite{liu2024visual} architecture, which contains the same core components as LLaVA (modality encoder, projection layer, and LLM).
-However, we do not directly use LLaVA or its pre-trained parameters, as it is designed to process only the visual modality, and its visual pre-training could introduce biases in the context of continual learning.
-Please note that, for fair comparison, all the baseline methods use the same model architecture as our method.
-During training, the modality encoders remain frozen, while the LLM is fine-tuned using LoRA~\cite{hu2022lora}.
+For the MLLM, we adopt the commonly used architecture, containing a modality encoder, a projection layer (MLP), and an LLM, following the design paradigm used in models such as LLaVA~\citep{liu2024visual}, Qwen-VL family~\citep{wang2024qwen2,bai2025qwen2,bai2025qwen3}, etc. However, we do not directly use the pre-trained parameters from these models, as most are designed to process only the visual modality, and their vision-language pre-training may introduce biases and unfairness in our continual learning setting.
+Please note that, for fair comparison, all the baseline methods use the same model architecture as our method, and during training, the modality encoders remain frozen, while the LLM is fine-tuned using LoRA~\citep{hu2022lora}.